Pricing & Transparency

 SkinnyVIP provides care via telemedicine to patients in all 50 states, with the strongest patient bases in Florida and Texas.

-About compounded medications: Compounded semaglutide and compounded tirzepatide are prepared by licensed compounding pharmacies under physician supervision.
-They are not FDA-approved products.
-Many patients choose them because they offer affordability and access under the care of a licensed physician.
+About compounded medications: Compounded tirzepatide is prepared by licensed compounding pharmacies under physician supervision.
+It is not an FDA-approved product.
+Many patients choose it because it offers affordability and access under the care of a licensed physician.

 A Quick Decision Framework